 This means, of course, even if you are a man with good aim, you don’t want to mess things up, so it’s best to sit down when going to pee, which you’ll do wearing the toilet slippers provided (and not the ones you were wearing inside the house).
 Just as you exchange your outdoor shoes for slippers indoors, likewise you exchange those slippers for toilet slippers in homes and public buildings, leaving your slippers outside the door.
 Admittedly, most people don’t bother with the toilet slippers in homes, but you definitely should in public buildings.

 Once you’ve done your business in a public toilet and washed your hands, you may, very often, find no means has been provided to dry your hands — no towels or drier.
 The handkerchief, which the English use to blow their nose in, here in Japan is used to dry one’s hands after washing them.
 Handily (ha!) drug stores and other places sell hand towels for as little as 100 yen (equivalent to $1), so I suggest buying half-a-dozen and stuffing one in the pockets of each of your jackets, pants or bags as appropriate.
+I just leave them in there while washing them.
 They will also be very handy during the hot, humid summers for wiping away sweat.

 100 yen stores